pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Kron.myst.md

 # Kronecker Structured Covariances

-PyMC3 contains implementations for models that have Kronecker structured covariances.
+PyMC contains implementations for models that have Kronecker structured covariances.
 This patterned structure enables Gaussian process models to work on much larger datasets.
 Kronecker structure can be exploited when
 - The dimension of the input data is two or greater ($\mathbf{x} \in \mathbb{R}^{d}\,, d \ge 2$)
 - The influence of the process across each dimension or set of dimensions is *separable*
 - The kernel can be written as a product over dimension, without cross terms: